Satyam/book-react-redux/manuscript/chapter18.md

-# Async operations
+# Asynchronous operations

 Though we started this book developing the server-side part of the application and even as recently as in the last chapter we reviewed the REST API, since we started with React, we reverted to our `data.js` file loaded in memory on the client side for all our operations.
 This was done to decouple the issues of handling the UI from handling the communication with the server, but it is high time we connected both sides.

 While we were dealing with data loaded on the client-side, all our operations have been synchronous, whenever we did something, it happened everywhere all at once, *everywhere* here meaning all within the client.
 This is hardly the case in real life.
 The client will deal with information that is stored in a remote server and reaching it will always require asynchronous operations.

-Currently, our client-side application loads the two collections within `data.js` [(:octocat:)](https://github.com/Satyam/book-react-redux/blob/chapter-17-03/client/store/projects/data.js) as the default state in our two reducers, `projectsReducer` [(:octocat:)](https://github.com/Satyam/book-react-redux/blob/chapter-17-03/client/store/projects/projectsReducer.js#L15) and `tasksReducer`.
+Currently, our client-side application loads the two collections within `data.js` [(:octocat:)](https://github.com/Satyam/book-react-redux/blob/chapter-17-03/client/store/projects/data.js) as the default state in our two reducers, `projectsReducer` [(:octocat:)](https://github.com/Satyam/book-react-redux/blob/chapter-17-03/client/store/projects/projectsReducer.js#L15) and `tasksReducer` [(:octocat:)](https://github.com/Satyam/book-react-redux/blob/chapter-17-03/client/store/projects/tasksReducer.js#L6).
 From then on, all the information is permanently available in the client.

 We need to move away from this mechanism and make the client request the data from the server via the REST API on demand instead.
 Our first step will be to remove `data.js` and drop the references to it from both reducers [(:octocat:)](https://github.com/Satyam/book-react-redux/blob/chapter-18-01/client/store/projects/projectsReducer.js#L4) and [(:octocat:)](https://github.com/Satyam/book-react-redux/blob/chapter-18-01/client/store/projects/tasksReducer.js#L4).
 A reducer should never return `undefined` so, if the state is `undefined` they should return an empty object instead: